 STUDENTS 3050

-Attendance Policy
+Attendance/Tardy Policy

 The entire process of education requires a regular continuity of instruction, classroom participation, learning experiences, and study in order to reach the goal of maximum educational benefits for each individual child.
 The regular contact of the students with one another in the classroom and their participation in instructional activities under the tutelage of a competent teacher are vital to this purpose.
 This is an established principle of education that underlies and gives purpose to the requirement of compulsory schooling in this and every other state in the nation.
 The good things that schools have to offer can only be presented to students who are in attendance.
 With continued emphasis regarding Excellence in Education, all parties involved in attendance can better strive for quality in the classroom.
 Attendance reflects a student’s dependability and is a significant factor on the student’s permanent record.
 Future employers are as much concerned about punctuality and dependability as they are about academic record.
 School success, scholarship, and job opportunity are greatly affected by a good attendance record.